Landon Collins: 2016 season

 Collins enjoyed a breakout year in 2016 helping the Giants to an 11–5 record and to return to the playoffs for the first time since 2011.

-With the selection of Darian Thompson in the 2016 NFL Draft, Collins was able to switch back to his originally intended position of strong safety.
+With the selection of Darian Thompson in the 2016 NFL draft, Collins was able to switch back to his originally intended position of strong safety.
 He was named the de facto starting strong safety to begin the regular season.

-In the season opener against the Dallas Cowboys, Collins recorded six solo tackles and a pass deflection in his regular season debut at strong safety.
-The following week, he made sixed combined tackles and recorded his first career sack on Drew Brees in a 16–13 victory over the New Orleans Saints.
+In the season opener against the Cowboys, Collins recorded six solo tackles and a pass deflection in his regular season debut at strong safety.
+The following week, he made six combined tackles and recorded his first career sack on Drew Brees in a 16–13 victory over the New Orleans Saints.
 On October 16, 2016, Collins racked up a season-high nine solo tackles, an assisted tackle, and sacked Joe Flacco in a 27–23 win over the Baltimore Ravens.
 The following week the New York Giants played the Los Angeles Rams at Twickenham Stadium in London, and he made eight solo tackles and a season-high two interceptions off of Case Keenum, returning one for a 44-yard touchdown.
-He was named Week 7's NFC Defensive Player of the week.
+He was named Week 7's National Football Conference (NFC) Defensive Player of the Week.

 On November 6, 2016, Collins recorded a season-high 12 combined tackles, a pass deflection, a sack, and intercepted Carson Wentz during the Giant's 28–23 win over the Philadelphia Eagles.
 He was named the NFC Defensive Player of the Week for the second consecutive game and was the first safety to accomplish that feat since Troy Polamalu.
 The following week, he recorded five solo tackles and intercepted Andy Dalton in the fourth quarter of a 21–20 victory over the Cincinnati Bengals.
 During a Week 11 matchup with the Chicago Bears, Collins made six solo tackles, three pass deflections, and intercepted Jay Cutler with 1:11 left on the clock to seal the 22–16 victory.
 This was Collins fourth consecutive game with an interception.
 Collins earned NFC Defensive Player of the Month for November, registering 30 combined tackles, a sack, and three interceptions.

 On December 20, 2016, Collins was named to the 2017 Pro Bowl.
 He finished his first season under new head coach Ben McAdoo with 125 combined tackles, four sacks, 13 pass deflections, five interceptions, and a touchdown in 16 starts.
 Collins ended the season as the only player in NFL history to have over 100 solo tackles, more than two sacks, at least five interceptions, and with a minimum 12 pass deflections.
 He was also named first-team All-Pro.
 After the season, Collins was named NFC Defensive player of the Year by the Kansas City Committee of 101.
 He was also ranked 28th by his peers on the NFL Top 100 Players of 2017.